-When Landon Powell’s playing days ended in 2013, he knew exactly what he wanted to do next in his life.
+When Landon Powell’s days playing with the South Carolina baseball team ended in 2013, he knew exactly what he wanted to do next in his life.

 “Even when I was in high school, I thought whenever I’m done playing one day, I want to be a coach,” Powell said.
 “A lot of people set great examples for me and mentored me and helped me, and I’ve always thought that I wanted to pay it forward and do the same thing for the next generation.”

 Powell, a catcher at South Carolina from 2000-2004, received his first head coaching offer at North Greenville University in 2015.
 Powell said the baseball program was at its lowest point during that time.

 “They’d only won eight games the year before.
 Their facility was below par.
 Their budgets were not good.
 Scholarship allotment was really small — only three and a half scholarships.
 There just wasn’t a whole lot to be excited about,” Powell said.